RiyadhKh4n/blocknews/README.md

 * ## Development Method
     When developing Cryptics I will take an Agile Approach.
 Meaning I will take an iterative approach to project management and software development helping me to deliver value faster and speed up development time.
 I will focus on working software over comprehensive documentation and responding to change over following a plan when creating the project.

+    I will also intergrate the MoSoCoW method which is a four-step approach to prioritizing which project requirements will provide the best return on investment (ROI).
+MoSCoW stands for Must Have, Should Have, Could Have and Wont Have.
+Using this method, I am able to label and order my User Stories into four categories, allowing me to know which ones to focus on and to ensure I meet my project vision and aims.

 * ## Structure
     Cryptics will be developed using Django, as a result I will split the program functionality into separate apps.
 A Django application is a Python package that is specifically inteded for use in a Django project.
 For my project I will create three apps; Home, Portfolio and Coin